 This is the third in a series of blogs where Data Scientists Cory Everington and Anna Godwin discuss five Analytics Best Practices that are key to building a data-driven culture and delivering value from analytics.
 In this installment Cory discusses the benefits of team building and its impact on successful data science projects.

-Now that you have built an effective data science team complete with a variety of skills, it's important to ask the following question:
+Now that you have built an effective data science team Building an Effective Data Science Team complete with a variety of skills, it’s important to ask the following question:

 How does a group of individuals transform into a high-functioning team?

 Realizing that each person brings value to the team and taking action on that knowledge sets teams up for success.
 In this blog post, we will explore two concepts that nurture team growth and deliver higher performance: